-- Review templates or forms need to be agreed upon in advance and they should be designed with longevity in mind.
-Ideally, they should not change between review cycles, ensuring the results of reviews are comparable over time.
+- Review templates or forms need to be agreed upon in advance, and they should be designed with longevity in mind.
+Ideally, they should not change between review cycles, to ensure the results of reviews are comparable over time.

 - When peer reviews and self-assessments are employed, management needs to ensure the integrity of the review process.

 Due to the outsize influence of management on the review process, managers need to be mindful of potential biases and other issues that may undermine the process.
 Even if the planning stage is executed well and the whole process is designed properly, management may need to eliminate certain unwelcome practices and ensure the integrity of the process.

 - Competencies and expectations need to be taken into account during all stages of the process.
 Reviewing every team member with a broad brush could cause managers or peers to submit overly positive or negative reviews.
 Suppose a peer submits a questionable review because they’re not familiar with a certain engineer’s specific competencies.
 In that case, management needs to intervene and ensure such a review does not skew the overall score.

 - Managers can also decline or delegate reviews.
 For example, if a particular manager is disconnected from the work of a small team of engineers, they should not be reviewing the team’s performance directly.
 They’re likely to lack the context and knowledge needed for a balanced and detailed review.

 - Reviewers lacking in-depth knowledge of a specific individual or their duties may feel compelled to submit a performance review to check a box, thus generating a review that does not have much substance and does not add much value to the review process.